HOW TO USE ADAPTIVE CRUISE CONTROL

 - The system may not react to parked, stopped or slow-moving vehicles.
 You should always be ready to take action and apply the brakes.

-- Don’t use the system on winding or hilly roads, on freeway exit or entrance ramps, or when trailering (if Adaptive Cruise Control with trailering is equipped).
+- Don’t use the system on winding or hilly roads, on freeway exit or entrance ramps, or when trailering (if your vehicle isn’t equipped with Adaptive Cruise Control with trailering).
 In these driving conditions, the system may not detect the vehicle ahead.

 - The system can’t detect traffic lights or traffic signs, so you still need to brake when necessary at intersections and lights.